justDabuK/emberwood-village/src/content/spells/summonDeliriumDraconicSpirit.md

 **At Higher Levels.** When you cast this spell using a spell slot of 6th level or higher, use the higher level wherever the spell's level appears in the stat block.

-**Discovering the Spell**: A character who can cast 5th level spells, knows the [summon delerium elemental](/spells/summonDeleriumElemental) spell, and has slayed a delirium dragon and examined it may research summon delirium draconic spirit.
+**Discovering the Spell**: A character who can cast 5th level spells, knows the [summon delirium elemental](/spells/summonDeliriumElemental) spell, and has slayed a delirium dragon and examined it may research summon delirium draconic spirit.